RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 .. important:: Please follow :ref:`conduct rules` to avoid problems.

 We use Slurm scheduler to run CPU intensive or long running applications.
-In depth :ref:`slurm` guide provides extensive info about using the scheduler.
+In depth :ref:`Slurm guide<slurm manager>` provides extensive info about using the scheduler.
 This page shows a short summary.

 Slurm is an open-source workload manager for Linux clusters and provides: